Providing information about your heart to your doctor

 Types of cardiac monitoring vary in terms of how long they can be used and how information is captured.
 Common types of cardiac monitoring systems include:

-A portable external monitor that includes wires with patches that attach to the skin.
-It continuously measures and records the heart’s activity for 1-2 days.
+A Holter monitor is a portable external monitor that includes wires with patches that attach to the skin.
+It continuously measures and records heart activity for 1–2 days.

-A wearable monitor that automatically detects, records and transmits abnormal heart rhythms for up to 30 days.
+Mobile cardiac telemetry is a wearable monitor that automatically detects, records, and transmits abnormal heart rhythms for up to 30 days.

-An insertable monitor placed just under the skin that automatically detects and records abnormal heart rhythms for up to 5 years.
+An insertable cardiac monitor is a small device placed just under the skin that automatically detects and records abnormal heart rhythms for up to 3 years.*

 You may want to save or print these questions and take them with you to your next doctor’s appointment.

 Most insurance plans will cover heart monitoring for indicated conditions.
-But if you have questions about the coverage your insurance offers for either short-term or long-term heart monitoring, call your health insurance company to ask.
+But if you have questions about the coverage your insurance offers for heart monitoring, call your health insurance company to ask.

 It’s always best to get prior authorization before receiving a continuous heart monitoring system.